Choosing SAML identity provider names

 .

-The Amazon Cognito hosted UI can collect an email address for federated users and parse the domain.
-To do this, assign at least one identifier to each SAML IdP that you have assigned to your app client.
-By default, the hosted UI sign-in screen displays a button for each of the IdPs that you have assigned to your app client.
-If you have successfully assigned identifiers, your hosted UI sign-in page looks like the following image.
+To collect an email address and parse the domain in managed login, assign at least one identifier to each SAML IdP that you have assigned to your app client.
+By default, the managed login sign-in screen displays a button for each of the IdPs that you have assigned to your app client.
+However, if you have successfully assigned identifiers, your managed login sign-in page looks like the following image.

 -